Skip to content

 def default_class_names(data: str | Path | None = None) -> dict[int, str]:

-"""Apply default class names to an input YAML file or return numerical class names.
+"""Load class names from a YAML file or return numerical class names.

 Args: